 - “Eternal Flame” by Bangles (0:00): Boro shuffles tarot cards at the beginning of the episode, which is set five months prior the main storyline.
 A client receives a Devil card and wonders about the significance.
 “Eternal Flame” complements the conversational themes.

 - “Rikki, Don’t Lose That Number” by Boticelli (0:37): Now a blind man, Lou wishes Lisa good luck as she leaves a hospital room.
 The series ends as Salazar’s character buys a one-way ticket to her native São Paulo, Brazil.
-The song implies that Lisa may reach out to Lou in the future, if and when Netflix decides to greenlight Brand New Cherry Flavor season 2.
+The Brand New Cherry Flavor soundtrack song implies that Lisa may reach out to Lou in the future.

 Q.V.
 Hough (@QVHough) is Vague Visages’ founding editor.